Adam And Eve

 “The woman whom though gavest to be with me, she gave me of the tree.”

-In this matter, Adam now becomes a fellow traveler.
-More might be insinuated relative to Adam.
-He has abrogated dominion and should have been overseeing conditions.
-He not only tends the garden but is also entrusted with guarding it.
-To guard means to oversee the values and the sanctity of the garden, much as parents oversee the values and sanctity of the home.
+In this matter, Adam now becomes a fellow traveler, and more might be insinuated relative to Adam.
+Within the Garden, Adam has abrogated dominion and should have overseen conditions more carefully.
+He not only tended the Garden but was also entrusted with guarding it.
+To guard means to oversee the values and the sanctity of the Garden, much as parents oversee the values and sanctity of the home.
+Adam had named many things by then, after a manner he ‘makes’ the garden by naming it.
+Adam’s position of honor is clear.
+Adam had the God-given power to name, thus assert authority, discern, and accept or cast out.
+With this oversight authority, just what was Adam doing?

-In the teaching of the Way, the lesson of the Garden of Eden shows us that the ‘Satan-Serpent’, seduction and temptation itself, will always boil down to desiring some form of unrighteous power or covetousness.
-The allegorical story of the garden relates that man does not have wisdom, which is his greatest need, and thus should rely on godly values.
-The story chronicles a very different outcome than originally intended for man.
-With the perfection of the garden disassembled, the rebellion of Satan spreads to diminish the enlightenment and oneness with God!
+In the teaching of the Way, the lesson of the Garden of Eden shows us that the ‘Satan-Serpent’, seduction and temptation itself, will always boil down to desiring some form of unrighteous power, sometimes described as covetousness.
+The Spirit becomes minimized.
+The allegorical story of the Garden relates that man does not have wisdom, which is his greatest need, and thus should rely on godly values.
+Adam and Eve lose spiritual light and insight, and faithfulness is diminished.
+The story chronicles a very different outcome for man than originally intended.
+With the perfection of the Garden disassembled, the rebellion of Satan spreads to diminish the enlightenment and oneness with God!

 *